GP9rm Diesel Locomotive

 Prototype Information

-The GP9RM fleet included a chopped short hood, addition of three coloured marker lights on both ends, the bell moved to the side of the hood and the dynamic brake blister converted to intake filters.
-Internally, the units had upgraded 16-645C prime movers and improved electrical systems.
-The 4000/4100 series road units were changed to have the short hood end designated as the front, with the control stand reoriented, while the 7000/7200 switchers retained the long hood designated as the front.
-As with any rebuild project, there were differences from one loco to the next as well as minor changes over the ten year rebuild program.
-One could see these locos all across the CN North American system.
+The GP9RM featured a chopped short hood and three-colored marker lights on both ends.
+Mechanics moved the bell to the hood side and converted the dynamic brake blister into intake filters.
+Internally, the units received upgraded 16-645C prime movers and better electrical systems.
+The 4000/4100 road units used the short hood as the front.
+The 7000/7200 switchers kept the long hood as the front.
+Minor differences appeared between individual locomotives throughout the ten-year program.
+These units served across the entire CN North American system.